La Gomera

 La Gomera ([la ɣoˈmeɾa]) is one of Spain's Canary Islands, in the Atlantic Ocean off the coast of Africa.
 With an area of 370.03 sqkm, it is the third-smallest of the archipelago's eight main islands.
 It belongs to the province of Santa Cruz de Tenerife.
-La Gomera is the third least populous of the eight main Canary Islands, with 22,426 inhabitants.
+La Gomera is the third least populous of the eight main Canary Islands, with 22,361 inhabitants at the start of 2023.
 Its capital is San Sebastián de La Gomera, where the cabildo insular (island council) is located.

 Political organisation

 La Gomera is part of the province of Santa Cruz de Tenerife.
 It is divided into six municipalities:

 The island government (cabildo insular) is in the capital, San Sebastián.

 Geography

 The island is of volcanic origin and roughly circular; it is about 22 km in diameter.
 It is very mountainous and steeply sloping and rises to 1487 m at its highest peak, Alto de Garajonay.
 Its shape is rather like an orange that has been cut in half and then split into segments, which has left deep ravines or barrancos between them.